Advice and answers from the Teamdeck Team

 Arithmetic functions:

 Use these functions to calculate your numeric data with simple mathematical operations.
 Want to monitor your employees’ absenteeism rate or count freelancers’ payroll?
-You’ll find them useful.
+You’ll find them helpful.

-abs(x) - Calculate the absolute (the non-negative) value of a number.
+abs(x) - Calculate a number's absolute (the non-negative) value.

 add(x, y) - Add two or more values.
 You can also do it by using an arithmetic formula: x+y.

 ceil(x) - Round a value towards plus infinity.
-This function returns 4 when the value is 3.2 or 3.8, returns -4 when the value is -4.7 or -4.2.
-For other functions that round your values check fix(x) and floor(x).
+This function returns 4 when the value is 3.2 or 3.8 and returns -4 when the value is -4.7 or -4.2.
+For other functions that round your values, check fix(x) and floor(x).

 cube(x) - Calculate the cube of a value (x*x*x).